Getting Started with CloudFront

 Use your Amazon S3 URL to verify that your content is publicly accessible, but remember that this is not the URL you will use when you are ready to distribute your content.

-Select the Amazon S3 bucket that you created earlier.
-For Origin ID and Restrict Bucket Access, accept the default values.
+On the Create Distribution page, under Origin Settings, choose the Amazon S3 bucket that you created earlier.
+For Origin ID, Origin Path, Restrict Bucket Access, and Origin Custom Headers, accept the default values.

 Under Default Cache Behavior Settings, accept the default values, and CloudFront will: